Original photo: Chris Hoare

 Despite such data, the fear persists, as if implanted.

 “Do you have any concerns?” asked the surgeon, hovering above me.

 The anaesthetic felt cold as it flooded my veins.
 “Are there any sharks in there?”
 I wondered aloud.

 When I woke in the recovery room, the surgeon was beside me.
 “That wasn’t the first time a patient was worried about a shark in the operating theatre,” he told me with a wry smile.

 3) Who is the real apex predator – sharks or humans?

 While our fear of sharks continues to be propagated by the media, shark populations are plummeting at alarming rates, mainly due to the high demand for shark fins in Asia and unsustainable fishing in our seas.

 For every fatal shark attack on a human, an estimated 25 million sharks are killed by humans per year.
 That means that the number of sharks currently estimated to be killed for their fins or meat is 100 million per year.

-Despite China recently shunning shark fin imports, with a 80% reduction in shark fin soup consumption since 2011, there continues to be a growing demand for the ‘prestige dish’, which is often seen as a status symbol at wedding banquets.
+Despite China recently shunning shark fin imports, with an 80% reduction in shark fin soup consumption since 2011, there continues to be a growing demand for the “prestige dish”, which is often seen as a status symbol at wedding banquets.